 In October 1909, when his mother made an extended visit of several months in Washington, IA, Henry traveled there to bring her home.
 While riding a bicycle in November 1917, he collided with a passing horse and buggy, breaking one of the buggy wheels and bruising him badly.

 Henry suffered a stroke of paralysis in the fall of 1919.
-Henry is believed to have died in 1926 in or near Tacoma, WA.
+Henry died on May 16, 1926 in or near Tacoma, WA.
 His remains were laid to rest in Tacoma Cemetery in the same plot as his nephew Joseph Don Powers, to be joined in the future by married sister Emma Powers Whelan.

 ~ Daughter Harriet L. (Troutman) Walker ~